Less invasive options are available to you for a quicker recovery.

 The science of abdominal wall surgery has evolved greatly over the past 10 years.
 There are now so many surgical methods that it can be difficult for surgeons to determine the best method.
 The risks and benefits of laparoscopic versus open surgery must be assessed for each patient to ensure the best outcome.
 The Abdominal Wall Reconstruction program can assume care for patients if the treating physicians prefers.
 We also welcome the opportunity to provide consultation services to surgeons for patients who would prefer to have surgery in their local hospital, closer to friends and family.

 The Abdominal Wall Reconstruction medical team has been involved in developing specific instruments and techniques for the surgical repair of hernias.
 Additionally, the team conducts ongoing research and clinical trials to further the progress of abdominal wall repair, including closure technologies to reduce pain and infection, and prosthetic materials to provide better support at the surgical site.

-For more information about the Abdominal Wall Reconstruction program, or to request a consultation with our medical staff, please call (402) 717-4836.
+For more information about the Abdominal Wall Reconstruction and Hernia Repair or to request a consultation with our medical staff, please call (402) 717-4836.